iov-one/weave/docs/index.rst

    mycoind/installation.rst
    mycoind/iovcore.rst

-A good way to get familiar with setting up and running an application is t follow the steps in the `mycoin <mycoind/installation.html>`__ sample application.
+A good way to get familiar with setting up and running an application is to follow the steps in the `mycoin <mycoind/installation.html>`__ sample application.
 You can run this on your local machine.
-If you don't have a modern go development environment already set up, please `follow these instructions <mycoind/setup.html>`__.
+If you don't have a modern Go development environment already set up, please `follow these instructions <mycoind/setup.html>`__.

 To connect a node to the BNS testnet on a cloud server,